cheomanigua/godotdoc/content/docs/basics.md

 #####  Node Paths

-You can access a node using $Node or get_node("Node").
-Knowing this, then:
+As mentioned earlier, you can access a child node using `$Node` or `get_node("Node")`.
+Nodes in the scene tree can access other nodes in the scene tree:

 | | |
 |-|-|